Multilingual Invoice Processing for Singapore Accounting Firms (July 2026)

 Singapore's four official languages show up together on invoices, receipts, and supplier documents that land in your inbox every day.
 A construction subcontractor might send a PDF mixing Traditional Chinese characters with English totals.
 A hawker supplier might issue a handwritten Tamil receipt.
 A government vendor might send bilingual Malay and English documentation where the line items are in one language and the tax fields are in another.

 Most document processing tools were built for Latin scripts.
-That is an architectural reality, not a criticism.
+That's not a knock on them; it's an architectural reality.
 HubDoc captures header-level data only and was designed primarily for English-language markets.
 Dext handles some multilingual documents but charges extra credits for non-standard processing and still requires substantial correction on Chinese character fields.
 AutoEntry follows a similar pattern: reasonable for English invoices, inconsistent the moment a document switches scripts mid-page.

 The challenge with Chinese invoices comes down to a few structural differences that trip up tools trained on Western documents.